igembitsgoa/igem-wikisync/docs/overview.rst

 #.
 Replaces links in source code
 #.
 Uploads modified source code
 #.
 Keeps track of uploads and only upload changes
+#.
+Renames media and documents according to iGEM specifications

 Other Advantages of Using WikiSync
 ----------------------------------